Scott Frank: Career

-In 2007, Frank made his directorial debut on The Lookout, a script he had started work on in 1998 and which was originally meant to be directed by Sam Mendes, who eventually departed the project to make Road to Perdition while encouraging Frank to take on the task himself.
+Frank made his directorial debut in 2007 on The Lookout, whose script he had begun in 1998 and which was originally meant to be directed by Sam Mendes, who eventually departed the project to make Road to Perdition while encouraging Frank to take on the task himself.
 He had also attempted to recruit Sydney Pollack, the director of The Interpreter whom he considered a mentor, to direct the project.
 He won the Independent Spirit Award for Best First Feature for his work on the film.
 His second film as a director, 2014's A Walk Among the Tombstones, had a more mixed reception.
 In January 2016, Frank published his first novel, Shaker, a crime mystery published by Penguin Random House.
-He also worked in the burgeoning superhero genre for the first time, making two films with director James Mangold, The Wolverine (2013) and Logan (2017).
+He also worked in the burgeoning superhero genre, making two films with director James Mangold, The Wolverine (2013) and Logan (2017).
 For the latter, he received his second Academy Award nomination.

-Having had some previous experience working for network television Frank had begun to develop Godless, previously intended as a film, into a miniseries for HBO.
-However, Netflix outbid HBO for the project, which Frank both wrote and directed.
+Having had previous experience working for network television, Frank had begun to develop Godless, previously intended as a film, into a miniseries for HBO.
+However, Netflix outbid HBO for the project, which Frank wrote and directed.
 The miniseries earned Frank numerous award nominations, including from the Directors Guild and three Primetime Emmy Awards.
 The success of Godless led Frank to pitch further projects to Netflix, several of which were rejected, until they expressed interest in The Queen's Gambit, an adaptation of a Walter Tevis novel that Frank had previously attempted to make as a film.
 Frank said that he viewed the novel as exploring "the cost of genius", a theme that he had first intended to explore in Little Man Tate but "didn't quite get there with it."

 Frank won the 2021 Emmy for Outstanding Directing for a Limited or Anthology Series or Movie.